 Rinse under warm water to ensure all of the soap comes off.
 Feel the mouth guard to make sure none of the soap remains.
 Rinse it well to avoid any unpleasant irritation from leftover soap.

 Put it into a mouthguard case.
 After washing and drying the mouthguard, you should place it in a case.
-This protects it from getting damaged and away from pets (who often like to chew on it.)
+This protects it from getting damaged and keep it away from the reach of pets (who often like to chew on it